 10 Rustic Modern Sofa Designs

 I absolutely love the clean lines and beautiful wood grain detail in the base of this Mid-Century Modern sofa designed by Milo Baughman.
 The velvety cushions add a nice contrast to the wood and I also like that it has one long cushion vs. multiple cushions to sit on.
 We have cats that like to sleep in the cracks of the sofa cushions that later create uncomfortable gaps so I knew we were going to use one long cushion for our RV sofa.

 One of my favorite details of this particular sofa is the side cushions.
 I like that they line up to the bottom cushion and touch the back of the sofa.
 This is a detail we added to the sofa we built inside our RV, except we made them a little wider.
 It’s a beautiful detail but if you’re short on space and want a sofa that doubles as an extra place to lay down, it may be something to consider (something we realized after the fact).

 Seriously, what’s not to love about this sofa?
 Well, the entire room is one of my favorite’s because it’s warm, rustic and casual with clean modern lines.
 Plus there’s a nice contrast between the wood grain and the linen cushions.
-I don’t know how I feel about not having a side to the sofa, but I think it works well in this space.
+And I love that it’s armless!

 At this point, I was beginning to realize that I really loved “box” type designs (hence the name of this particular sofa).
 Simple designs with really clean lines.
 You can see that the sides of this sofa are the same height as the back of the sofa.
 I love how it looks but prefer a sofa with shorter arms.
 If we didn’t have pets I would be all over white cushions because I love how they look with a wood base.
 If you visit Mark Tuckey’s website you will likely get lost for hours looking at his beautiful wood creations, which he sells.